Sshahr/new/content/authors/admin/_index.md

 highlight_name: true
 ---

-# Welcome to My Website!
+Welcome to my website!

-I am a third-year Economics Ph.D. student at Emory University, working under the supervision of [Dr. Karen Kopecky](https://www.karenkopecky.net/).
+I am a third-year Economics Ph.D. student at Emory University.
+I am working under the supervision of [Dr. Karen Kopecky](https://www.karenkopecky.net/).
 Before joining Emory, I graduated from Illinois State University with a MSc in Mathematics and a MSc in Economics.

-## Research Interests

 My research interests lie broadly in macroeconomics and quantitative modeling.
-I am particularly interested in studying:
-- Racial wealth inequality
-- Social security systems
-- Labor markets
-- Heterogeneous Agent New Keynesian (HANK) models

-## About Me
+I am particularly intrested in studying racial wealth inequality, social security systems and labor markets.
+I also have a growing interest in Heterogeneous Agent New Keynesian (HANK) models.

-In my free time, I enjoy:
+In my free time, I enjoy painting, playing soccer and reading poetry.
-- Painting
-- Playing soccer
-- Reading poetry (a huge fan of Rumi!)
+I am a huge fan of Rumi!
 {style="text-align: justify;"}